 Drymax socks recently offered me an opportunity to try out a pair of their moisture-wicking socks.
 I selected a pair of “no tab” socks for my Drymax socks review.
-A 3-pack of socks costs about $16 to $26 depending on style.
+A 3-pack of socks costs various prices depending on style.

 Drymax Socks Review